 Glycine is an amino acid (the building blocks of protein) that becomes conditionally essential during pregnancy which means prior to being pregnant your body could make enough on its own, but now you have to obtain it through food in order to have adequate amounts for you and baby.

 Additionally, glycine is involved in the function of choline, folate, and vitamin B12.
-Collagen, and therefore glycine, supports so many aspects of pregnancy from daily energy and mood, to fetal development, to labor and delivery, even recovery.
+Collagen, and therefore glycine, supports so many aspects of pregnancy from daily energy and mood, to fetal development, to labor and delivery, even recovery (plus its great for your skin, hair, and nails)!
 Glycine is an amino acid in bone broth!

 Today I want to talk about one of the best ways to get collagen in your diet that doesn’t rely on supplements, drinking bone broth while pregnant!